Microsoft 32-bit file access

 32-bit file access refers to the higher performance, protected mode disk caching method introduced in Windows for Workgroups 3.11, which replaced SmartDrive (Smartdrv).
 It bypassed MS-DOS and directly accessed the disk, either via the BIOS or (preferably) 32-bit disk access (Windows-native protected mode disk drivers).
 This feature was a backport from the then-unreleased Windows 95, as suggested by Microsoft's advertisements for Windows for Workgroups 3.11 ("the 32-bit file system from our Chicago project").

-With the introduction of 32-bit file access and Long File Names in Windows 95, DOS was reduced to the role of a boot loader for Windows.
-However, it was still possible to boot Windows 95 into a pure real-mode DOS system mode.

 It was implemented using the VFAT, VCACHE, and IFSMgr VxD drivers.

 Also, it should not be confused with 32-bit disk access.
 Although both technologies are similar, 32-bit disk access (also known as FastDisk) pre-dates Windows for Workgroups 3.11.
 32-bit file access provided a 32-bit code path for Windows to directly access the disk bus by intercepting the MS-DOS Int 21H services while remaining in 386 protected mode, rather than handling the Int 21H services in real mode by MS-DOS.
 32-bit disk access offers relatively less performance and is less likely to work on many computers than 32-bit file access.
 32-bit file access does not need 32-bit disk access.